 The expected long-term rate of return for plan assets is based upon many factors including expected asset allocations, historical asset returns, current and expected future market conditions, risk and active management premiums.
 The target asset allocations for the Company's domestic pension plans may vary by plan, based in part due to plan demographics, funded status and liability duration.
-In general, the Company's target asset allocations for the domestic pension plans are as follows: equities approximately 25% to 40%; bonds approximately 20% to 40%; and cash, alternative investments and other, approximately 25% to 45% as of December 31, 2017.
+In general, the Company's target asset allocations are as follows: equities approximately 20% to 40%; fixed income approximately 40% to 60%; and cash, alternative investments and other, approximately 10% to 30% as of December 31, 2018.
 Actual asset allocations may vary from the targeted allocations for various reasons, including market conditions and the timing of transactions.
 The Company maintains numerous international defined benefit pension plans.
 The asset allocations for the international investment may vary by plan and jurisdiction and are primarily based upon the plan structure and plan participant profile.
-At December 31, 2017, the domestic plan assets were allocated as follows: Equities: approximately 23% and Other Investments (alternative investments, fixed-income securities, cash and other): approximately 77%.
-Cash and other asset levels were higher than normal at December 31, 2017, due to the impending merger of domestic defined benefit pension plans effective January 1, 2018, and the liquidation of certain assets in advance of the merger.
-These assets were subsequently invested in January 2018 in accordance with the Company's target asset allocations.
+At December 31, 2018, the domestic plan assets were allocated as follows: Equities: approximately 16% and Other Investments (alternative investments, fixed-income securities, cash and other): approximately 84%.
+Actual asset allocations may vary from the targeted allocations for various reasons, including market conditions and the timing of transactions.

-For 2017, 2016 and 2015, the actual return (loss) on plan assets for the Company's U.S. pension plan assets was approximately \$172 million, \$71 million and \$(14) million, respectively, versus an expected return on plan assets of approximately \$73 million, \$69 million and \$58 million, respectively.
+For 2018, 2017 and 2016, the actual return (loss) on plan assets for the Company's U.S. pension plan assets was approximately (\$71) million, \$172 million and \$71 million, respectively, versus an expected return on plan assets of approximately \$68 million, \$73 million and \$69 million, respectively.
 The actual amount of future contributions will depend, in part, on long-term actual return on assets and future discount rates.
-Pension contributions for all the Company's pension plans for 2018 are estimated to be approximately \$30 million, compared to approximately \$29 million in 2017.
+Pension contributions for all the Company's pension plans for 2019 are estimated to be approximately \$24 million, which is consistent with the 2018 contributions.

-The weighted average expected return on plan assets assumption for 2017 was approximately 4.9% for the Company's pension plans.
-The weighted average discount rate at the 2017 measurement date used to measure the pension and postretirement benefit obligations was approximately 3.1% and 3.3%, respectively.
-A 25 basis points decrease in the discount rate at the 2017 measurement date would increase the pension plans' projected benefit obligation by approximately \$71 million.
+The weighted average expected return on plan assets assumption for 2018 was approximately 5.1% for the Company's pension plans.
+The weighted average discount rate at the 2018 measurement date used to measure the pension and postretirement benefit obligations was approximately 3.7% and 4.0%, respectively.
+A 25 basis points decrease in the discount rate at the 2018 measurement date would increase the pension plans' projected benefit obligation by approximately \$53 million.

 The healthcare cost trend rates used in valuing the Company's postretirement benefit obligation are established based upon actual healthcare cost trends and consultation with actuaries and benefit providers.
-At the 2017 measurement date, the current weighted average healthcare cost trend rate assumption was approximately 6.7%.
+At the 2018 measurement date, the current weighted average healthcare cost trend rate assumption was approximately 6.7%.
 The current healthcare cost trend rate gradually decreases to an ultimate healthcare cost trend rate of 4.5%.
 A one percentage point change in assumed healthcare cost trend rates would not have a material effect on the postretirement benefit obligation or the service and interest cost components of postretirement benefit costs.

-See Footnote 13 of the Notes to Consolidated Financial Statements for additional information regarding the Company's pension and postretirement benefit plans.
+See Footnote 14 of the Notes to Consolidated Financial Statements for additional information regarding the Company's pension and postretirement benefit plans.